cyral-quickstart/quickstart-sidecar-helm/README.md

 Learn more in the [sidecar upgrade procedures](https://cyral.com/docs/sidecars/manage/upgrade/) page.

+---

-### Advanced
+## Advanced

-Instructions for advanced deployment configurations are available for the following topics:
+Instructions for advanced configurations are available for the following topics:

 * [Expose to the Internet](./docs/public-load-balancer.md)
 * [Node scheduling](./docs/node-scheduling.md)